swcarpentry/python-novice-inflammation/_episodes/09-errors.md

 > # use it for reference to understand the error message below.
 > def print_message(day):
 >     messages = {
->         "monday": "Hello, world!",
+>         'monday': 'Hello, world!',
->         "tuesday": "Today is Tuesday!",
+>         'tuesday': 'Today is Tuesday!',
->         "wednesday": "It is the middle of the week.",
+>         'wednesday': 'It is the middle of the week.',
->         "thursday": "Today is Donnerstag in German!",
+>         'thursday': 'Today is Donnerstag in German!',
->         "friday": "Last day of the week!",
+>         'friday': 'Last day of the week!',
->         "saturday": "Hooray for the weekend!",
+>         'saturday': 'Hooray for the weekend!',
->         "sunday": "Aw, the weekend is almost over."
+>         'sunday': 'Aw, the weekend is almost over.'
 >     }
 >     print(messages[day])
 >
 > def print_friday_message():
->     print_message("Friday")
+>     print_message('Friday')
 >
 > print_friday_message()
 > ~~~